Full-Time MBA (FTMBA) Policies

 Course waivers are intended to allow students to avoid the redundant study of subjects already mastered.
 They do not reduce the number of credits required to earn the degree.

-MGT 5311Intro. to Management and Strategy2
+MGT 5311Introduction to Management and Strategy1.5

-MGT 560TBuilding Business Narratives1.5
+MGT 5602Building Business Narratives2

 Students wishing to request a course waiver should complete the Course Waiver Form and return it to their academic advisor.
 Course waiver requests will then be reviewed for approval by the Academic Director for the Full-Time MBA program.

-Course Work in Other Divisions
+Coursework in Other Divisions

 • Courses must be selected from the day division of our partner schools (courses offered through the School of Continuing & Professional Studies or in evening divisions are not eligible).